-- There are systems where employees who are not subject to transfer entailing a change of residence can change their place of employment under certain circumstances, and systems whereby employees who have retired due to life events can return to work after their retirement and systems for self-development leave. - We are promoting male employees to take childcare leave for a specified period of time (Papa Childcare Leave) so that each individual employee can have flexible and wide-ranging values through experiences such as being present at the birth of their child, childcare observation days, and housework.
+• There are systems where employees who are not subject to transfer entailing a change of residence can change their place of employment under certain circumstances, and systems whereby employees who have retired due to life events can return to work after their retirement and systems for self-development leave.

-We have established an external contact desk where employees can discuss various concerns or questions regarding nursing care and health 24 hours a day, 365 days of the year by telephone or online.
+- We are promoting male employees to take childcare leave for a specified period of time (Papa Childcare Leave) so that each individual employee can have flexible and wide-ranging values through experiences such as being present at the birth of their child, childcare observation days, and housework.
+Under the Group's medium-term management plan, we are aiming for a 100% parental leave uptake rate for male employees with four weeks taken for said leave. - We have established an external contact desk where employees can discuss various concerns or questions regarding nursing care and health 24 hours a day, 365 days of the year by telephone or online.